sjbennett123/polarlarp/content/monster_manual/homegrown/vampirehessolkorag.md

 **Impostor**: Hessol is a self-proclaimed “Prince” of The Stonewood Circle of Blood.
 This is a total lie and meant to spread fear among the town.

-**Braggard**: You are very proud and arrogant about your “accomplishments”
+**Braggard**: You are very proud and arrogant about your “accomplishments”.

 **Vindale is Occupied**: Mention to the players that Vindale may still be under Vampire control, but the court fell 3 years ago.